What Is The Real Estate Commission In Texas?

-If you’re thinking about buying or selling a home in the state of Texas, then you probably know that there are several different costs involved.
+If you’re thinking about buying or selling a home in the state of Texas, then you probably know that there are several different fees and closing costs involved.

-For example, if you're thinking about buying a home in Texas, then you'll need to consider the down payment, earnest money deposit, monthly mortgage payments, and closing costs.
+For example, if you're thinking about buying a home in Texas, then you'll need to consider the down payment, earnest money deposit, home inspection fees and closing costs.

-If you’re selling in Texas, then you might want to invest in some home improvements, house cleaning or landscaping to help improve your home's appeal.
+If you’re selling in Texas, then you might want to invest in some home improvements, a termite inspection, house cleaning or landscaping to help improve your home's appeal.

 In either case whether you are selling or buying, you'll want to be aware of one of the potentially largest costs involved: the real estate commission in Texas.